hackerESQ/laravel-spotify/README.md

 Provides Facade and easy config file.

-PRs appreciated to extend functionality.
+PRs appreciated to extend functionality or fix issues.